d3js-in-action-third-edition/code-files/chapter_02/listing_2.1-Manipulating_the_DOM/end/README.md

-# D3.js in action, 3rd Edition
+# D3.js in Action, 3rd Edition
 ## Chapter 2, listing 2.1

 This folder contains the completed files for the coding exercise of chapter 2.
 In this exercise, you start building a bar graph while learning how to manipulate the DOM with D3.